ʻŪkēkē

-The ʻūkēkē is a musical bow made of koa wood, 16 to 24 inches long and about 11/2 inches wide with two or three strings fastened through and around either end, tuned to an A major triad.
+The ʻūkēkē is a musical bow made of wood, 16 to 24 in long and about 1.5 in wide with two or three strings fastened through and around either end, tuned to an A major triad.
 Prior to the introduction of steel strings, gut or sennit (coconut fibre) was used.

-The strings were strummed with one hand while the other hand kept the ʻūkēkē in position.
-The mouth would then act as a resonating chamber.Unlike the African stick zither and Berimbau The old experts made no sound with the vocal cords, but the mouth acted as a resonance chamber.
+The strings are strummed with one's dominant hand while the other hand holds the ʻūkēkē in position.
+The mouth then acts as a resonating chamber, positioned behind the body of the instrument.
+Unlike the African stick zither and Berimbau: The old experts made no sound with the vocal cords, but the mouth acted as a resonance chamber.
 The resulting sound suggested speech and trained persons could understand.
 It was sometimes used for love making.

-The ʻūkēkē is the only stringed instrument indigenous to Hawaii, with other Hawaiian string instruments like the ukulele and slack-key guitar having been introduced by European sailors and settlers.
+The ʻūkēkē is the only stringed instrument indigenous to Hawaii, with other Hawaiian string instruments like the ukulele and slack-key guitar having originated as indigenous Hawaiian innovations of other string instruments introduced by European sailors and settlers.

 Modern usage

 The 19th-century Hawaiian kumu hula ʻIoane ʻŪkēkē played the ʻūkēkē.
 Hawaiian artists such as Palani Vaughan and Ranga Pae have incorporated the ʻūkēkē into their compositions.

+The instrument nearly went extinct due to the 20th century federal and state-sanctioned repression of Hawaiian musical expression until Mahi La Pierre's studies of old Hawaiian music resulted in a successful attempt to make one.
+His recreation of the instrument, and the Papahan Kuaola organization he founded, is now devoted to preserving the memory of the ʻūkēkē and its expressions of Hawaiian culture for future musicians to thrive on and bring back its use as a traditional accompaniment to not only the songs and celebrations in private but also in public life, such as at rituals, events, memorials, hulas, dances, and other cultural gatherings.

+In the entire running history of the Merrie Monarch Festival, the ʻūkēkē has been incorporated into a choreography only once, in 2019.
+The entire hālau's membership crafted personal ʻūkēkē for use in their performance, at the direction and consultation of Mahi La Pierre.